-Final results and outcomes for courses and programmes are approved through the relevant academic committee or procedures in place at the business division.
-Course and programme decisions are based on ākonga achievement in the summative assessment tasks in the course and the overall achievement across all courses in a programme.
+Final results and outcomes for courses and programmes are approved through the relevant procedures.

+Course and programme decisions are based on ākonga performance in the summative assessment tasks in the course and the overall achievement across all courses in a programme.